Skip to main content

 }

-These files live in your LocalGPT workspace (default: ~/.local/share/localgpt/workspace/).
+These config files live in your LocalGPT workspace (default: ~/.local/share/localgpt/workspace/).
 They're created automatically on first run.

 Migrating from standalone MCP